 3.3.11 We have one of the lowest rates of car ownership nationally, but many of our streets are still dominated by parking and vehicular traffic.
-By making it easier to live without a car, we can improve residents' quality of life and the local built environment, and also reduce our environmental impact.
+By making it easier to live without a car, we can improve resident's quality of life andand opportunities for physical fitness through walking and cycling, as well as improving the local built environment and and reducereducing our environmental impact.